pickifyappsupport/pickify-app/privacy/index.md

 # Privacy Policy for Pickify

 **Effective date:** 6 September 2026

-**Last updated:** 6 September 2026
+**Last updated:** 10 September 2026

 ## The short version

-Pickify does not collect your data.
-There is no Pickify server, no analytics, no advertising, no tracking, and no third-party SDKs.
-The app makes no network requests at all.
-Everything you enter stays on your device.
+Pickify does not collect or transmit the names, lists, results, settings, or game progress you use in the app.
+There is no Pickify server, analytics, advertising, tracking, or third-party SDK.
+Gameplay happens on your device.
+StoreKit communicates with Apple only to provide and verify the one-time unlock, and you can choose to leave the app through clearly labelled external links.

 ## Who we are